 Summertime brings outdoor fun and memories of childhood, among them, homemade ice cream.
 Daddy was a champion ice cream chef, with chocolate perhaps being his most sought-after flavor.
 I loved helping him heat the milk, crush the junket tablets (remember those?), add the ingredients, and maintain a steady stir with a long, red-handled spoon.
 Once the concoction was just right, he’d pour it in the churn and allow the mixture to cool while we went to the ice house, a place of fascination for me.

-I loved to watch the workers walk into the refrigerated room. snag a giant block of ice with sharp tongs, drag it out onto the splintery wooden loading dock, and hoist it into the crusher.
-I covered my ears against the noise as the ice block entered the crusher and exited the shute on the other side of the machine, sparkling chunks falling into a tall, thick paper bag.
+I loved to watch the workers walk into the refrigerated room, snag a giant block of ice with sharp tongs, drag it out onto the splintery wooden loading dock, and hoist it into the crusher.
+I covered my ears against the noise as the ice block entered the crusher and exited the chute on the other side of the machine, sparkling chunks falling into a tall, thick paper bag.

 Once I was back in daddy’s station wagon, he’d place the tall, open-topped bag of crushed ice between my legs.
 It was my job to keep it from sliding sideways and turning over on the trip home.
 At first, the cold seeping through the bag felt good against my legs in the steamy, un-air-conditioned car, but about halfway home, I was ready to shift to a different position and get away from the coldness.
 I was ready for my current condition to change.